 Written by

 Families often arrive at Dorsi Spinal Institute confused about pain.
 Some children have visible curves but no pain at all; some adults have severe pain with only modest curves.
-Understanding when pain is related to scoliosis—and when it may not be—is key to good care.
+Understanding when pain is related to scoliosis and when it may not be, is key to good care.

 Most children and teenagers with scoliosis experience little or no back pain from the curve itself.
 Mild aches after long school days or sports are common in all young people and are not necessarily cause for alarm.
+However pain is also possible and should not be dismissed.

 We take pain seriously in children when it: